BatyLeo/StochasticVehicleScheduling.jl/docs/src/math.md

 ## Deterministic Vehicle Scheduling

-Vehicle Scheduling involves assigning vehicles to cover a set of scheduled tasks, while minimising the number of vehicles used and other costs.
+Vehicle Scheduling involves assigning vehicles to cover a set of scheduled tasks, while minimizing the number of vehicles used and other costs.
 ### Instance
 An instance of the problem is composed of:
 - A set of tasks ``v\in\bar V``: